 With the error message, you should be able to figure out what to do to fix the problem.
 For example, if it tells you a master file is missing, you can uninstall or deactivate the related mod.

 You’re assumed to have a mod manager installed like Vortex (formerly known as Nexus Mod Manager) so you can uninstall or deactivate mods.
-If you don’t have one, download Vortex from this link then install it on your computer.
+If you don’t have one, download Vortex from nexusmods website then install it on your computer.

 The LOOT and TES5EDIT method can fix the Skyrim crashing on startup issues in most cases.
 But if it unfortunately doesn’t work for you, you can try other methods.